 The following are some business process documents that you are free to access!

-Here is the table of contents from an ITIL-based Change Management process.
+Here is the table of contents from an ITIL-based Change Management process aligned to a Servicenow implementation.
 I’ve provided two views, one for a Complete Process Document and an Executive Summary.

 Want to see a bit more detail?
-Download this ITSM process flow for an ITIL-based Access Management process.
+Download this ITSM process flow for an ITSM-based Access Management process.